-Yes, according to the FDA you could safely use expired but unopened beauty products long after reaching their expiration date, if they have been stored properly and appear to be in ideal condition, as expiration dates are mere “rules of thumb”.
+According to the FDA you can use unopened expired beauty products long after reaching their expiration date, if they have been stored properly and appear to be in ideal condition, as expiration dates are mere “rules of thumb”.

 Of course, there’s a bit more to it than that.
 You can’t just ignore those dates either.
 But knowing what to look for is the key in not wasting beauty products even after the expiration date has come and gone.

-No need to feel sad though because those unopened products might still be safe to use.
+No need to worry though because those unopened products might still be safe to use.
 Here’s what you need to know about expired beauty products that you haven’t yet opened before you haul them to the dump!